Miro0o/Docs-Notes/CS/CyberSecurity/Network Security/🏇 Network Security Basics & Protocols/🔌 Physical (Link) Layer Security/IEEE 802.1x/IEEE 802.1x.md

 > ‼️ **IEEE 802.1X** is an [IEEE Standard](https://en.wikipedia.org/wiki/IEEE_Standard) for **port-based [Network Access Control](https://en.wikipedia.org/wiki/Network_Access_Control) (PNAC)**.
 It is part of the [IEEE 802.1](https://en.wikipedia.org/wiki/IEEE_802.1) group of networking protocols.
 It provides an [authentication](https://en.wikipedia.org/wiki/Authentication) mechanism to devices wishing to attach to a [LAN](https://en.wikipedia.org/wiki/Local_area_network) or [WLAN](https://en.wikipedia.org/wiki/Wireless_LAN).

-> ‼️ IEEE 802.1x defines **EAPol** as an authentication mechanism.
-Before authenticated, 802.1x denied any traffic except the EAPoL package; After successfully authenticated, 802.1x allowed any traffic from that authenticated user.

 ![img](../../../../../../../Assets/Pics/802.1X_wired_protocols.png)
 <small>EAP data is first encapsulated in EAPOL frames between the Supplicant and Authenticator, then re-encapsulated between the Authenticator and the Authentication server using RADIUS or Diameter <a>https://en.wikipedia.org/wiki/Diameter_(protocol)</a>).</small>